RexNightingale/Heatmiser-v3-MQTT/README.md

 sudo apt-get install sqlite3
 ```

-Now to setup the SQLite Database for use by this utility:
+Now to setup the SQLite Database for use by this utility.
+I usually set this up in the same directory as the main Python code:
 ```
-sqlite3 <DB File Name>
+sqlite3 heatmiser.db
 ```
 Now to setup the table:
 ```